Debt Collection Agency: An Overseas Creditor's Buying Guide

 How long does debt collection typically take?

-Amicable recovery on an undisputed UK commercial debt typically takes 30 to 90 days CSA benchmarks.
-If the matter progresses to court, expect 6 to 18 months end-to-end, depending on whether the debtor defends and whether enforcement action is needed after judgment.
+Amicable recovery on an undisputed UK commercial debt typically takes 30 to 90 days.
+If the matter progresses to court, expect 6 to 18 months end-to-end.

 Do UK debt collection agencies need to be FCA-authorized?